Hoper-J/Contrastive-Disentangling/README.md

 |             | CD     | ***0.674 ± 0.015*** | ***0.545 ± 0.032*** | ***0.701 ± 0.034*** |
 | ImageNet-10 | SimCLR | 0.870 ± 0.022       | 0.809 ± 0.064       | 0.886 ± 0.058       |
 |             | CD     | ***0.886 ± 0.008*** | ***0.844 ± 0.022*** | ***0.918 ± 0.026*** |

+You can try using our model as a pretext model for downstream experiments.

 #### Full Model (Feature Predictor)